melance/Randomizer.Generator/README.md

   * **Randomizer.Generator** the engine behind The Randomizer.
 It contains a number of classes for generating content using different types of generators.
   * **Randomizer.Generator.Test** unit tests for the Randomizer.Generator project
   * **Randomizer.Generator.CmdLine** a command line tool to generate content.
   * **Randomizer.Generator.UI.MVC** an MVC Core web application for generating content.
+Available here: https://randomizergeneratoruimvc.azurewebsites.net/
   * **Randomizer.Generator.UI.Terminal** a terminal gui to generate content.
 Designed to work on Windows, Mac, Unix, and Linux.
   * **Randomizer.Generator.DefinitionConverter** a command line tool to convert old grammar files to the new dictionary format